 Why Can’t I Stop Acting Out?

-At Boulder Recovery, we use the TINSA model, pioneered by Dr. Michael Barta.
+At Boulder Recovery, we use the TINSA model.
 TINSA stands for Trauma Induced Sexual Addiction.
 The foundation of this model is that addiction has arisen to cope with trauma and the life stressors that imitate that trauma.
 The wounds of our past continue to overwhelm us, causing anxiety, depression, rage, and other severe emotional responses.
 These distress responses cry out for attention, and there are not many more powerful and more available soothing salves than sex and pornography.

 The root of sex addiction is unaddressed pain and trauma that still has the power to overwhelm us and move us into unhealthy coping.
 These underlying traumas and hurts are what counselors treat in therapy for sex addiction.

 What Types of Therapy are Effective for Treating Sex Addiction?